-DeSoto would dramatically alter course, for his fourth and final time in North America, at Kaskaskia.
-He had altered course at Marianna, Florida, due to an Indian boy's report that gold could be found toward the sun's rising; at Mabila, Alabama, due to battle losses which he had shield from Spain by marching due north into Indiana; then again at Terre Haute, Indiana, when he learned that Lake Michigan was not the Pacific Ocean and reversed course.
-This would be his last.
-From then on he would lead his army ever southward.
+DeSoto would alter course, for his fourth and final time, in North America.
+He had altered course at Marianna, Florida, due to an Indian boy's report that gold could be found toward the sun's rising in the Carolinas; then at Mabila due to battle losses which he wanted to shield from Spain by marching due north into Indiana; then again at Terre Haute, Indiana, when he learned that Lake Michigan was not the Pacific Ocean and reversed course.
+This would be his last: he would lead his army ever southward.

-Elvas continues, "That town of Coligoa (Kaskaskia) was situated at the foot of a mountain (St. Francis Mountain) in a field of a river the size of the Caya River which flows through Estremadura (photo at right).
-It was a fertile land (hosting giant native farms) and so abundant in corn that the old was thrown out in order to store the new.
+Elvas continues, "That town of Coligoa (Kaskaskia) was situated at the foot of a mountain (the St. Francis Mountains) in a field of a river the size of the Caya River which flows through Estremadura (photo at right).
+It was a fertile land (once hosting a giant native village, Cahokia, just upriver, photo above) and so abundant in corn that the old was thrown out in order to store the new.
 There was also a great quantity of beans and pumpkins, the beans being larger and better than those of Spain; and the pumpkins likewise...
 The chief of Coliqoa gave a guide to Cayas and remained in his town."

-Rangel says, "On Tuesday, the sixth of September (there had been a total eclipse of the moon the morning before during Harvest Moon), they departed from Coligua and crossed the (great) river another time..." most in Indian canoes, in search of Cayas.
-The Mississippi (Great) River's broad width and shallowness west of Kaskaskia allowed for an easy crossing.
+Rangel says, "On Tuesday, the sixth of September (there had been a total eclipse of the moon the morning before during Harvest Moon), they departed from Coligua and crossed the river another time..." most in Indian canoes, in search of Cayas.
+The Mississippi River's width and shallows around its islands west of Kaskaskia allowed for an easy crossing.

 DeSoto had used another famous place name, Quizquiz, to motivate his troops to cross America's Great River from Kentucky.
-This time he dramatized the name Cayas with his troops.
-They knew that name.
-The Caya River (in photo at right) runs between Portugal and Estremadura, Spain, where DeSoto and many of his people were born.
+This second use of a dramatized name, Cayas, was to encougare his men southwestward into the mountains.
+The men knew that name.
+The Caya River (photo at right) runs from the mountains into Estremadura, Spain, where most of his troops were born.